-Denise A. Walen Dean of First-Year Students
+Denise A. Walen Professor of Drama

 Denise A. Walen is a Professor in the Department of Drama at Vassar College where she has taught dramatic literature and theatre history since 1996.
 An established Shakespearean scholar, she is the author of Female Homoeroticism in Early Modern Drama (Palgrave, 2005), curator of the exhibition Here is a Play Fitted for the Folger Shakespeare Library in Washington, DC (2013/14) and a member of the Editorial Board for Shakespeare in Performance: Prompt Books from the Folger Shakespeare Library (Adam Matthew Digital, 2016).